Listen to this article

 NeoK12 – https://www.neok12.com

-NeoK12 has a lot of videos for kids that are in grades kindergarten through 12th grade.
+NeoK12 has a lot of videos for kids in grades kindergarten through 12th grade.
 The best part is that each of these videos has already been viewed and verified by teachers.
 There are lots of science videos, lessons, and games on many topics in physical science, the human body, life science, earth and space, and geography.
 There are also videos about topics in social studies, history, math, and English.
 In order to have access to all of the resources on NeoK12, you have to purchase a subscription, but there are quite a few free ones.

 Loyal Books – http://www.loyalbooks.com/